 Pelé sues Samsung

 Samsung learned a harsh lesson this week: don't piss off Pelé.
-The football legend just filed a lawsuit for US$30 million in a Chicago court, alleging that Samsung used a lookalike actor to try and fool viewers into thinking he promoted their 4K Ultra HD TVs.
+The football legend just filed a lawsuit for US$30 million (about S$40 million) in a Chicago court, alleging that Samsung used a lookalike actor to try and fool viewers into thinking he promoted their 4K Ultra HD TVs.
 An image of a man doing Pelé's iconic bicycle kick is also shown on the TV screen.